TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

   we expect we would get a similar, but somewhat different result.
 That is, our results are somewhat unstable, and depend on exactly how we split the data into a training-set and test-set.
-The idea behind cross-validation is that if we average the results over the different possible held-out test-sets, the final result will be more stable and therefore a more reliable (less noisy) estimate of model performance.
+The idea behind cross-validation (CV) is that if we average the results over the different possible held-out test-sets, the final result will be more stable and therefore a more reliable (less noisy) estimate of model performance.
 The data can be split into fifths in a way in which each